ryantm/attcarhomehackathon/README.md

 The Home Module uses the
-[Freescale FRDM-K64F](http://mbed.org/platforms/FRDM-K64F/), an ARM mbed development platform, to read a button and control a servo to demonstrate opening a garage door.
+[Freescale FRDM-K64F](http://mbed.org/platforms/FRDM-K64F/), an ARM mbed development platform, to poll m2x over its ethernet connection.
+It connects to a SparkFun RedBoard, which is used to control a RC hobby servo to demonstrate opening a garage door.
+The RedBoard also reads a button, which can be used as a override if our demo stops working.
 The
 [Home Module mbed code](http://mbed.org/users/buf006/code/carbon_home_module/) is available on the mbed website.